 What is your vision for Yoke?

 “I think the best way to answer that is to make use of a boxing analogy.
-I have always liked to envisage Yoke as a full-service studio able to box outside of its weight division.
+I have always liked to envisage Yoke as a full-service creative agency able to box outside of its weight division.
 I love the idea of Yoke being able to box up or down a weight class and still hold its own, on its own merit.
 As a mid-weight agency, we should be nimble, responsive and humble, capable of spotting the opportunity in both the big and little markets.
-We offer everything from strategy plans to design, social media, video, campaign management, media buying and copywriting.
+We offer everything from branding services to graphic design services, web development, social media, video, campaign management, media buying and copywriting.
 I think, ultimately, I want Yoke to be known for delivering great, all-round creativity, for making its mark as a fresh, young and creative talent.”

 Yoke has just moved offices – was there a specific reason for moving?

 “We made the move for several reasons.
 One being that for a long time, Yoke’s potential was unrealised.
 Sure, we had great staff and great clients, but I felt we didn’t have the space or the time to really foster that potential.
 For me, this new and beautiful building is a physical realisation of unlocking that possibility and beginning to grow.
 The move is also a statement of belief.
 Personally, this move says I believe in Yoke, I believe in the market and I believe in Yoke’s people.
 And it is just a great working environment, one that feeds a great culture.
 I believe this is incredibly important, and so this new site, in a way, is a thank you to everyone who has supported Yoke, especially to our staff who are calling it their second home.”

 Golden Eye Media are moving into Yoke HQ.
 What kind of relationship will this be and what does it mean for Yoke?